 The best essential oils are geranium, lavender, rosemary, citronella (lemon balm), thyme, lemongrass or lemon eucalyptus.
 At Christmas, you can add clove and cinnamon!
 (Tiger Balm is also an excellent mosquito repellent.
 For information on how to rid your house of mosquitoes see Keeping Mosquitoes at Bay. )

 Watch the balance of oils you use, bearing in mind that some are very strong and may irritate your skin.

 Dealing with mosquitoes is simple once you understand how they function.
 Insects do not have lungs.
 Instead, they breathe through narrow breathing tubes that bring oxygen directly into their tissues.
 If you clog the tubes, and the insect cannot breathe.

 Hence things like sprays, flea powder, or smoke-producing candles contain tiny air-borne particles.
 (Bear in mind that air-borne can also find your own lungs and orifaces.)

 Some commercially available eco-friendly insecticides that you squirt directly onto the insects contain nothing more than vegetable oil that clogs those breathing tubes.

-Mosquitoes seem to love dark clothes too, so if you are venturing into mosquito territory, avoid wearing black, blue or red.
+Like flies, mosquitoes seem to love dark clothes, so if you are venturing into mosquito territory, avoid wearing black, blue or red.